uglymunky/siren/README.md

 ####Embedded Representation

-Embedded sub-entity representations retain all the characteristics of a standard entity, but MUST also contain a `rel` attribute describing the relationship of the sub-entity to its parent.
+Unlike an embedded link, a sub-entity that's an embedded representation must contain an `entity` instead of an `href`:

+#####`entity`

+The embedded representation of the entity, retaining all the characteristics of a standard entity.
+Required.

 ###Classes vs. Relationships